Mongolian People's Army: Army ranks and uniform

 On 28 April 1944, the Council of Ministers promoted the 11 officers to the rank of general, a rank that was never crossed before up until then.
 This date has been remembered as “Mongolian Generals' Day”.
 The highest military ranks in the MPA army general, but in 2006 the Law on the Legal Status of Military Servicemen was amended to make it more developed to a Western model.

 Because establishment of the Armed Forces was based on a Soviet military system in the 1920s, the Mongolian People's Army used similar uniforms with the Red Army, only with Mongolian distinctions.
 Until 1924, People's Army personnel wore traditional deel, which had their respective shoulder insignias.
 In the mid-1930s, the army adopted Soviet Gymnasterka and developed its true rank and distinction system.
 All personnel were distinct by their sleeve and collar insignias from the general population when the gymnastyorka was rather popular.
 After the Battle of Khalkhin Gol, slight modifications were made.
 In 1944 all uniforms and insignia were significantly changed to include shoulder insignia and camouflage cloaks, similar to Soviet uniform modifications but on olive green.

-From the 1960s, the equipment and uniforms of the Mongolian People's Army were included a program to modernize the military.
-As before, the Mongolian People's Army (a Warsaw pact ally) was similar to the Soviet Red Army in appearance and structure.
+From the 1960s, the equipment and uniforms of the Mongolian People's Army were modernized.
+As before, the Mongolian People's Army (a Soviet ally) was similar to the Soviet Armed Forces in appearance and structure.